λ = 15.0 μm

 About Me

 Hello!
-My name is Sydney Jenkins (she/her) and I am a third-year graduate student working with Prof. Andrew Vanderburg at the Massachusetts Institute of Technology.
+My name is Sydney Jenkins (she/her) and I am a fifth-year graduate student working with Prof. Andrew Vanderburg at the Massachusetts Institute of Technology.
 I previously earned a BA in physics and BS in computer science at the University of Chicago.
 My PhD research focuses on the discovery and characterization of planets around white dwarfs.

 Outside of science, you can usually find me reading, hiking, or forgetting to water my plants.